-Over 5,000 square kilometers of a world class mining district
+Over 5,000 square kilometers in a world class mining district

 THE PEAKE PROJECT